The Final Conflict (video game)

+Gameplay

+The Final Conflict is a game in which two robot armies continue the war started by dead human civilizations.

 Reception

 Richard Steinberg reviewed The Final Conflict in Space Gamer No. 64.
 Steinberg commented that "All in all, Final Conflict is a game that should bring you many hours of good, clean war-making.
 This isn't any easy game; you'll need your thinking cap for this one."